-For example, let’s say you have a big team and many outside contributors all working on content for a single client.
+Let’s say you have a big team and many outside contributors all working on content for a single client.
 It can be difficult to maintain a consistent brand voice and tone if the posts aren’t being reviewed by someone whose job it is to check for messaging consistency.

-When you’re managing content for multiple clients, it’s also easy to lose track of who’s in charge of publishing posts for each client.
+When you’re managing content for multiple clients, it’s easy to lose track of who’s in charge of publishing posts for each client.
 As a result, there’s a good chance that duplicate content can go live, or posts don’t get published at all.

 Defining a social media workflow is one of the best ways to launch and scale your social media marketing efforts.
 It will help your team keep clear of the common mistakes that marketing teams make.

 Throughout this post, we’ll show you how to set up and automate a social media workflow using Gain.
 But of course, you can apply these steps to any manual processes or tools that your team uses.

 The first step is to assign appropriate roles for everyone on your team and any stakeholders.